ccastil1/seTerm/README.md

   `cd dosbox`

   `./grabHtml.py > requirements.txt`

-  `./convertReqstoList.py > finalRequirements.txt`
+  `./convertReqstoList.py > finalRequirements.txt` this produces a list of requirements

 2. To extract function information:

   `cd stereocode-master`

-  `./stereocode –i dosboxUnformatted.xml –f ../../dosbox/dosboxInfo.csv`
+  `./stereocode –i dosboxUnformatted.xml –f ../../dosbox/dosboxInfo.csv` this produces a csv file of function names, file location, and line number

 3. To create the call graph: